January 21, 2022

 NSAIDs—short for non-steroidal anti-inflammatory drugs—are used to treat inflammation and pain.
 The two most used in horses are Bute and Banamine.
 While they reduce pain levels, they also wreak havoc on a horse’s gut, causing harmful side effects like diarrhea, loss of appetite, and a dull attitude—all clinical signs of more severe colic-related problems (USEF).
 Want to help keep your horse’s digestion normal?
 Nix the NSAIDs.

-Redmond’s all-natural Daily Gold digestive supplement is one of the best ways to help your horse maintain a steady, healthy gut and stay in peak form.
-Daily Gold comes in two forms: original powder, and pellets for increased palatability.
+Redmond’s all-natural Daily Gold gut and ulcer supplement is one of the best ways to help your horse maintain a steady, healthy digestive system and stay in peak form.
+Daily Gold comes in three forms: original powder, pellets for increased palatability, and a quick-relief syringe

 A horse that’s dealing with disrupted digestion needs gentle and natural gut support.
 That’s why Daily Gold is made simply, without dyes, artificial flavors, added sugars, or fillers.
 It contains healing montmorillonite (bentonite) clay that coats and soothes a horse's gut and helps restore normal function by:

 Thousands of horse owners have helped improve and maintain their horse’s gut using Daily Gold.
-It’s an effective, affordable—and best of all, a completely natural equine digestive supplement.
+It’s an effective, affordable—and best of all, a completely natural equine ulcer supplement and gut balancer for horses.
 Click below to try it today and get your horse’s digestion, health, and performance levels back on track!

 Equine Gastric Ulcers: Special Care and Nutrition – American Association of Equine Practitioners